 - Fresno Pepper: Often mistaken for a fully ripened or red jalapeño, there is a difference between the peppers.
 I prefer the Fresno, but the red jalapeño works as well; and I prefer either chili pepper to dried red pepper flakes that some recipes call for.

-- Oregano: This is one of the rare cases where the dried version of the herb is as good as the fresh herb.
+- Oregano: This is one of the rare cases where you can use the dried version of the herb with very little fall off to flavor.
 That said, if you grow Oregano in your garden or just have some on hand, by all means use it here.

 Can You Store Chimichurri Sauce?